dward2/BME547/syllabus.md

-If a student is found responsible through the Office of Student Conduct for academic dishonesty on a graded item in this course, the student will receive a zero for that assignment and the final grade for the course will be reduced by at least one full letter grade.
+If a student is found responsible through the Office of Student Conduct for academic dishonesty on a graded item in this course, the student will receive a zero for that assignment, and the final grade for the course will be reduced by at least one full letter grade.
 If a student's admitted academic dishonesty is resolved directly through a faculty-student resolution agreement approved by the Office of Student Conduct, the terms of that agreement will